Mark0161/CryptoFMX/README.md

 * TMonitor used as a precaution to protect data.
 Although adopted cloning data as opposed to Sharing/Locking.
 * Functions that return futures.
 * Keeps a count of async tasks running.
 Prevents Application from closing while threads are active. _ie stop a TTask outliving the application_.
-* Animated scroll bar used to indocate load on main UI.
+* Animated scroll bar used to indicate load on main UI.

 ### Status
     Just needs a final tidy up.
 Developed and Tested on Windows 10.